Finiteness properties of affine difference algebraic groups: The limit degree

-Let us now recall the definition of algebraic $\s$-groups from \cite{KowalskiPillay:OnAlgebraicSigmaGroups}.
-We start by introducing algebraic $\s$-varieties.
-Let $k$ be a $\s$-field and $\X$ a variety over $k$, where, for our purposes, a variety over $k$ is an affine scheme of finite type over $k$.
-As in Section \ref{subsec: Zariski closures} let $\hs \X$ denote the variety over $k$ obtained from $\X$ by base extension via $\s\colon k\to k$.
-Similarly, if $\f\colon\X\to\Y$ is a morphism of varieties over $k$, then $\hs\f\colon{\hs\X}\to{\hs\Y}$ is the morphism obtained from $\f$ by base extension via $\s\colon k\to k$.
+We conclude this section by explaining the connection between the category of algebraic $\s$-groups introduced in \cite{KowalskiPillay:OnAlgebraicSigmaGroups} and affine difference algebraic groups of limit degree one.
+Let us begin by recalling the definition of algebraic $\s$-groups from \cite{KowalskiPillay:OnAlgebraicSigmaGroups}.
+Let $k$ be a $\s$-field.
+An \emph{algebraic $\s$-variety\footnote{The assumptions in \cite{KowalskiPillay:OnAlgebraicSigmaGroups} on $k$ and $\X$ are slightly more restrictive but this is irrelevant for our discussion here.}} over $k$ is a scheme $\X$ of finite type over $k$ together with a morphism $\wtilde{\s}\colon\X\to{\hs\X}$ of schemes over $k$.
+Here, as in Section \ref{subsec: Zariski closures}, $\hs \X$ denotes the scheme over $k$ obtained from $\X$ by base change via $\s\colon k\to k$.
+A morphism between algebraic $\s$-varieties is a morphism $\f\colon\X\to\Y$ of schemes over $k$ such that